Guide to Nursing Homes

 Before placing a loved one in a nursing home, the first step is to decide what the long-term care needs actually are.
-In analyzing whether a nursing home is needed, your loved one’s condition, wishes and available support system should be evaluated.
+In analyzing whether a nursing home is necessary, your loved one’s condition, wishes, and available support system should be evaluated.
 There are different levels of care, which are impacted by both financial and medical considerations.
 You can use our free brochure: Guide to Choosing a Nursing Home to help make the best decision.

 People face different circumstances in deciding when and how to place a loved one in a nursing home.
 In some instances, there is a good bit of lead time as an elderly person’s health deteriorates through dementia, diabetes or some other long-term disease process.
 In other instances, an elderly person may suffer an acute event, such as a stroke or a fall that requires placement after a short hospital stay.
 In either instance, it is important to develop a plan to evaluate both the appropriateness of a nursing home stay, the level of care your loved one will need, financial benefits that will pay for the care, your loved one’s physicians’ recommendations and location and qualifications of the facility.